Visitor Authentication with IAM

 Webpack

-Visitor authentication
+2. Visitor authentication and logout

 To trigger the login procedure, or to ensure that the user is actually logged in, call Scrivito.ensureUserIsLoggedIn.

 This API determines whether the user is logged in.
-If this is not the case, it automatically redirects the browser to the log-in page.
+If this is not the case, it automatically redirects the browser to the IAM log-in page.
 If the user is already logged in, nothing happens.

 A website offering the option to log in can call this API method after a log-in button was clicked.
 A website requiring visitors to log in could call this method when the app initializes, for example.

-Determining the log-in state
+3. Determining the log-in state and accessing user data

 To obtain information about the currently logged in user, call Scrivito.currentUser.